Home · irrigation-systems

 This method is a confident, complete solution for systems that meet all four of these criteria.
 If any one is absent, use the compressor blowout method instead.

 1. Mild climate (USDA Hardiness Zones 8–10) These zones cover most of the Pacific Coast, the Gulf Coast, southern Arizona, and the lower Southeast.
-Winter lows in these zones rarely drop below 20°F (-7°C), and when they do, it's brief — a few hours, not sustained days.
+Winter lows rarely drop below 20°F (-7°C), and when they do, it's brief — a few hours, not sustained days.
 A properly drained and insulated system handles that without issue.
 If you're in Zone 7 or colder (most of the Midwest, Northeast, and Mountain states), use a compressor blowout — sustained hard freezes will crack pipes that still hold any water.

 If you're unsure whether your system has drain valves, look for small valve housings at the far end or lowest point of each lateral line, often just below a sprinkler head or at a T-junction.